top of page

 Defining Neurodivergence: Beyond the Medical Model

-Traditionally, many schools and workplaces looked at brain differences through the medical model.
-In this view, a diagnosis means something is "wrong" or "missing."
-This approach often leads to stigma and focuses on deficits, making it hard for people to see their abilities.
+Traditionally, many schools and workplaces have viewed brain differences through a medical lens.
+In this approach, a diagnosis implies something is “wrong.”
+It often leads to stigma and a deficit-focused perspective, obscuring an individual’s abilities.

-There’s another way: the social model.
-The spotlight shifts from “fixing” the person to changing the environment.
+An alternative approach is the social model, which shifts focus to supporting individuals rather than “fixing” them.
 Instead of asking, “How can they fit in?” we ask, “How can we support them to thrive?”
-Neurodiversity describes the full range of human brains—like how there are endless shades of blue in the sky.
+Neurodiversity encapsulates the vast range of human minds, much like the countless shades of blue in the sky.

 • Neurodivergence does not mean broken.
-It means different, like writing with your left hand instead of your right.
+It signifies differences, like writing with your left hand instead of your right.

 • It exists on a spectrum.
-There’s no single “right” way to think, feel, or solve problems.
+There isn’t a single “right” way to think, feel, or solve problems.

-• Social barriers, not just brain wiring, shape experience.
-Feeling excluded or judged can hurt more than any other differences.
+• Social barriers shape experiences.
+Feeling excluded can hurt more than any inherent differences.

-By shifting to a strengths-based view, coaching becomes a partnership where differences are respected, not erased.
+By adopting a strengths-based perspective, coaching becomes a partnership where differences are embraced, not erased.

 Common Neurodivergent Profiles and Characteristics

-Neurodivergence is broad, including many types of thinking and learning differences.
-Coaches help clients see that ADHD, autism, dyslexia, and similar profiles are not just checklists of symptoms—they shape how people approach the world.
+Neurodivergence includes many types of thinking and learning differences.
+Coaches help clients recognize that profiles like ADHD, autism, and dyslexia are not simply checklists of symptoms—they inform how individuals approach the world.

 • Autism Spectrum